Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when the tool is useful: 'when a rule is noisy during an incident and needs to drop to shadow for an hour without a server restart'.
-It implies a temporary override scenario and provides context for mode selection.
-It does not explicitly list when not to use it or alternatives, but the use case is well-defined.
+The description provides a concrete use case ('when a rule is noisy during an incident and needs to drop to shadow for an hour without a server restart'), which helps the agent understand when to use it.
+However, it does not explicitly mention when not to use it or list alternative approaches.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.